 The rifle boasts a 16-inch chrome lined, cold hammer forged barrel.
 I generally prefer a 20-inch barrel on a .308 rifle.
 That has nothing to do with accuracy, and everything to do with the wind.

-All else being equal, using a 168gr Amax round, assuming 10 mph full value wind, I have to adjust for four more inches of wind at 800 yards with a 16″ barrel vs. a 20″ barrel.
+All else being equal, using a 168-grain Amax round, assuming 10 mph full value wind, I have to adjust for 4 more inches of wind at 800 yards with a 16-inch barrel vs. a 20-inch barrel.
 The longer barrel also delivers 50 more yards of supersonic travel.

 All that said, this is a Designated Marksman rifle.
-While 800 yards is a stretch, 16″ seems an ideal length for this gun’s intended role.
+While 800 yards is a stretch, 16 inches seems an ideal length for this gun’s intended role.

 FWIW I had three former IDF soldiers put rounds through the gun.
 They all found this safety and used it without issue.

 The other safety is on the right side of the receiver.
 It’s higher, farther out and very stiff.
 For a left-handed shooter, it’s practically worthless.
 It’s just too far away to reach with your thumb.

 Like everyone else who tried to use it, I assumed you use it with your firing hand’s index finger.
 But it’s far too stiff to flip off with your finger.
 No one firing it could use their index finger to put it back on.